IIlliirriiaann/cybersecurity-portfolio/projects/Text Editors Lab: Nano and Vim/README.md

-# Line Text Editors Lab: Nano and Vim
+# Text Editors Lab: Nano and Vim

 ## Overview
 This lab focuses on discovering **Nano** and **Vim**, two powerful command-line text editors essential for system administration, scripting, and configuration management.
 The project demonstrates basic and advanced editing techniques, including search/replace, syntax highlighting, and multi-window editing.